 “SAP has already shared with its partners a detailed 3-year development roadmap for the C/4HANA portfolio.
 There are still quite a few clarifications needed before partners can confidently advise their customers on their own roadmap.
 Personally, and maybe because I have been a solution architect for so long, I would like to know more about the key integrations points for all the recently acquired products mentioned earlier, both for master data and the transactional process.

 After getting this far in the article, having proposed that most of the integration issues are worked out, it is odd to find Crifasi switching course and saying he needs to know more about the key integration points.
 This seems to be where he tells the audience that he is “not just a parrot for SAP.”
 The fact is, C/4HANA is not a product and will not be for quite some time.
-There are plenty of CRM applications to choose from that a quite inexpensive.
+There are plenty of CRM applications to choose from that are quite inexpensive.
 I use one that costs $10 per month and works great.
-But Cristasi and Bluefin Solutions would like you to consider a solution that has a roadmap as to when it can be used as an integrated suite, seems to lack a CRM system, is from a vendor that has no history of producing a competitive CRM application and will have most likely the highest TCO in the CRM space when all is said and done.
+But Cristasi and Bluefin Solutions would like you to consider a solution that has a roadmap as to when it can be used as an integrated suite.
+And which seems to lack a CRM system, is from a vendor with no history of producing a competitive CRM application and will most likely have the highest TCO in the CRM space when all is said and done.
 Clearly, people should be scrambling to bring in Bluefin Solutions as quickly as possible!

 Leaving Out SAP’s History?

-Something else predictable is that no consulting partner of SAP will ever publish anything in SAP’s history that is remotely unflattering.
+Something else predictable is that no consulting partner of SAP will ever publish anything in SAP’s remotely unflattering history.
 However, SAP has a long history of problems with CRM.
 This is explained in the following quote from the book SAP Nation 2.0.

 “At SAPPHIRE NOW, in May 2015, SAP Digital announced a new set of products including a CRM solution at $29 per user per month.
 SAP Claims to now have 17 million Jam users and 2,000 HANA start ups.
 The executives responsible for such SAP initiatives proudly brag about them, even though they contribute merely 1 to 2 percent of SAP revenues and they keep adding to the sprawl.”

-This was certainly known by Bluefin Solutions, but it was not included in the article.
-In fact according to Bluefin Solutions, SAP’s history of futility in CRM is to be entirely hidden from readers.
+Bluefin Solutions certainly knew this, but it was not included in the article.
+In fact, according to Bluefin Solutions, SAP’s history of futility in CRM is to be entirely hidden from readers.

-This article is written by an author with little interest in communicating anything that is true to the reader.
-If this consultant’s article were an indication of the advice that one can expect from Bluefin Solutions, one could expect Bluefin Solutions to take advantage of any lack of knowledge on the part of the customer to create the impression that C/4HANA is far further along than it actually is.
-As with other articles written by Bluefin Solutions, seeds of distrust are sown merely through reading the article.
+An author writes this article with little interest in communicating anything authentic to the reader.
+If this consultant’s article indicated the advice that one can expect from Bluefin Solutions, one could expect Bluefin Solutions to take advantage of any lack of knowledge on the part of the customer to create the impression that C/4HANA is far further along than it actually is.
+As with other articles written by Bluefin Solutions, distrust seeds are sown merely through reading the article.